CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/time-booking-related-journal-entries.md

 If a Time Correction does not result in a cost difference - whether in Time Cost, Fixed Cost, or Variable Cost - a Journal Entry will not be generated.
 This applies to corrections made for remarks, documentation updates, or adjustments that do not affect Resource Time.

 ---
-If a Time Correction does not result in a cost difference—whether in Time Cost, Fixed Cost, or Variable Cost—a Journal Entry will not be generated.
-This applies to corrections made for remarks, documentation updates, or adjustments that do not affect Resource Time.